cztomczak/cefpython/api/ApplicationSettings.md

 for more details.

 IMPORTANT: Currently there are issues on Mac with both message loop work
            and external message pump.
-The working solution is to call a message loop work in a timer and enable external message pump both at the same time (an incorrect approach, but it works).
+In Qt apps calling message loop work in a timer doesn't work anymore, you have to use external message pump.
+In wxPython apps it is required to call a message loop work in a timer and enable external message pump both at the same time (an incorrect approach, but it works).
            This is just a temporary solution and how this affects performance was not tested.
 See [Issue #442](../../../issues/442)